dj1ch/pico-key/README.md

 A physical pentesting toolkit on a regular Raspberry Pi Pico.

 ### Intro
+You've probably seen other similar tools for other MCU's and SBC's, such as the ESP32 Marauder, ESP8266 Deauther, P4wnP1 A.L.O.A, PocketPhishr, Pwnagotchi, etc. Although these are all very good projects, there hasn't been much talk regarding the Raspberry Pi Pico becoming a good tool in the right hands.

 The Raspberry Pi Pico is a flexible microcontroller board designed for multiple purposes.
 With this project, I intend to use make a powerful Keystroke Injection tool for such an intricate board with a special purpose.
 It is designed to be easy to configure, modify, and use for fun.
 This will be designed to be a little more than a *Bad USB*.
 Instead of being a basic, high-level program on a Pico, we build firmware designed for keystroke injection.

 ### Development progress